GET ME INTO BASEBALL, DAD!

 ALICE: You loved Pedro, and I was a monkey who thought whatever you did was best.

-DAD: This is why you have great taste.
+DAD: This is why you have good taste.

-DAD: This has been so much fun.
+DAD: This has been a lot of fun.
 I don’t want it to end.

 ALICE: We could go to the school and play catch.
 Just kidding.

 ALICE: I don’t want to change into sneakers.